kuzzleio/kuzzle/doc/1/guides/essentials/cli/index.md

 #
 #   Commands:
 #
-#     createFirstAdmin           create the first administrator user
+#   createFirstAdmin [options]          create the first administrator user
-#     clearCache                 clear internal caches in Redis
+#   clearCache [options]                clear internal caches in Redis
-#     reset                      reset all users, profiles, roles and documents validation specifications
+#   reset [options]                     reset all users, profiles, roles and documents validation specifications
-#     resetSecurity              reset all users, profiles and roles
+#   resetSecurity [options]             reset all users, profiles and roles
-#     resetDatabase              remove all data stored on Kuzzle
+#   resetDatabase [options]             remove all data stored on Kuzzle
-#     shutdown                   gracefully exits after processing remaining requests
+#   shutdown [options]                  gracefully exits after processing remaining requests
 #   start [options]                     start a Kuzzle instance
-#     dump                       create a dump of current state of kuzzle
+#   dump [options]                      create a dump of current state of kuzzle
-#     loadMappings <file>        load database mappings into Kuzzle
+#   loadMappings [options] <file>       load database mappings into Kuzzle
-#     loadFixtures <file>        load database fixtures into Kuzzle
+#   loadFixtures [options] <file>       load database fixtures into Kuzzle
-#     loadSecurities <file>      load roles, profiles and users into Kuzzle
+#   loadSecurities [options] <file>     load roles, profiles and users into Kuzzle
-#     encryptSecrets [file] [options]  encrypt a secrets file with the provided key
+#   encryptSecrets [options] [file]     encrypt a secrets file with the provided key
-#     decryptSecrets [file] [options]  decrypt a secrets file with the provided key
+#   decryptSecrets [options] [file]     decrypt a secrets file with the provided key
+#   indexDump [options] <index> <path>  dump an entire index in the specified directory
+#   indexRestore [options] <path>       restore the content of a previously dumped index
 #
 #   Options:
 #